 3. Thought is a kind of feeling

-Adi Da once said that “mind is simply how the brain feels.”
+As someone once said, "Mind is simply how the brain feels.”

 The notion of the brain feeling is a really profound one and immediately changes one’s whole relationship to thought…and to thought-critiquing quotations like the one above.
 I assume this is why when people take mind-altering drugs like LSD they report that they feel and sense the world around them much more deeply.
 That’s why the drugs are also called mind-opening; when the mind is open it deeply feels its surroundings.